The Social Media Football League Table

 Not only that, but they are consistent in their route to the top of the standings, as in each of the three platforms, the Old Trafford outfit have recorded the most followers at the time of the data capture.

-With Manchester City managing to do the treble at the end of the 2022/23 season, they have managed to move past local rivals Liverpool and Just like their battles on the pitch, there is very little difference between the two.
+With Manchester City managing to do the treble at the end of the 2022/23 season, they have managed to move past local rivals Liverpool and just like their battles on the pitch, there is very little difference between the two when it comes to social media status.

 Often betting fans might cry that odds for their team with betting sites are not as big as they should be, but if all of these fans who follow on social media are also betting on their own teams to win, it is no surprise bookmakers have to tread cautiously with some of the most popular football teams on social media platforms, especially if the social popularity is mirrored in football betting tips.